Sucking Insects That Affect Vegetable Plants

 Clay A. Kirby, Insect Diagnostician

-The mouthparts of sucking insects are developed for piercing and sucking.
-These pests damage plants by inserting their mouthparts into plant tissue and removing juices.
+The mouthparts of sucking insects are specialized for piercing and sucking.
+These pests damage plants by inserting their mouthparts into plant tissue and removing the juices.
 Heavily infested plants become yellow, wilted, deformed or stunted, and may eventually die.
 Some sucking insects inject toxic materials into the plant while feeding, and some transmit disease organisms.
-The following are some examples of sucking insects:
+Some prime examples of piercing-sucking insect pests of vegetables are:

-Aphids: Often called plant lice, are small, soft-bodied insects.
+Aphids: Aphids are small, soft-bodied insects.
 They range in color from black to green to yellow.
-Their numbers may greatly increase in a short time.
+Their numbers can greatly increase over a relatively short time period.
 They may cover the entire surface of a leaf or stem.
-They can be vectors of viruses.
-Encourage natural predators, such as ladybird beetles or lacewing larvae.
+They can be vectors of plant viruses.
+Encourage natural predators, such as ladybird beetles or lacewing larvae, to reduce their numbers.
 Lacewing eggs can be purchased from seed companies.
-These eggs soon hatch and give good aphid control.
-Aphids can be washed off plants with a garden hose.
-Insecticidal soap or malathion can be used to control aphids.
+The lacewing eggs soon hatch and provide good aphid control.
+Aphids can be washed off from plants with a garden hose.
+Chemical options for controlling aphids include insecticidal soap, horticultural oil, neem oil, or malathion.

-Leafhoppers: Leafhoppers are small, green, wedgeshaped insects that attack many garden, forage and fruit crops.
+Leafhoppers: Leafhoppers are small, green, wedge-shaped insects that attack many garden, forage and fruit crops.
 They suck out plant juices causing yellowing, leaf-curling and stunting.
-They also transmit several disease organisms, especially associated with yellows.
-Use pyrethrins or carbaryl (Sevin) as a control.
+They also transmit several disease organisms, especially those associated with bacterial yellows.
+Use pyrethrins or carbaryl (Sevin®) as a control.

-Stink bugs: These bugs feed on the fruit of a wide range of plants including beets, beans, pears, squash, tomatoes and corn, causing the fruit to become shriveled and deformed.
+Stink bugs: Stink bugs comprise a family (Pentatomidae) of ‘true bugs’ in the order Hemiptera that feed on the fruit of a wide range of plants including beets, beans, pears, squash, tomatoes and corn, causing the fruit to become shriveled and deformed.
 The most common species attacking home gardens are the green stink bug and the brown stink bug.
-Hand-picking may lower number sufficiently for damage control.
-To control, use pyrethrins or carbaryl (Sevin).
+Hand-picking may lower numbers sufficiently for damage control.
+To control, use pyrethrins or carbaryl (Sevin®).

-Tarnished plant bugs: Tarnished plant bugs feed on the leaves of many plants, causing them to curl, reducing growth, and transmiting diseases.
-These pests also deform apples and cause corky, deformed strawberries.
+Tarnished plant bugs: Tarnished plant bugs (family Miridae) feed on the leaves of many plants, causing them to curl, reducing growth, and transmitting diseases.
+These bugs also deform apples and cause corky, deformed strawberries.
 To control, use pyrethrins or malathion.